dominusmi/calensync/frontend/blog/how-to-synchronize-multiple-google-calendars.md

 headline: "If you're looking for how to sync multiple Google Calendars together, look no further.
 This brief article will explain all there is to know."
 language: "en"
 url: "/blog/sync-multiple-google-calendars"
+description: "In this post, we describe the two ways to synchronize Google Calendars together"
  - -
 ## Syncing manually